Population genetics in R

 library(adegenet) snp <- new("genlight", snp_matrix, chromosome=loci$scaffold, position=loci$position, pop=as.factor(c(rep("B",7), rep("b",7)))) # You can access the data using the "@" sign: snp email@example.com snp@gen snp@chromosome # although there are some functions that may also be helpful: ploidy(snp)

 ## Heat map of genotype glPlot(snp)

-You can also perform a Principle Component Analysis (PCA) and plot the first few components.
+You can also perform principal component analysis (PCA) and plot the first few axes.

 The aim of these analysis is to test whether the B and the b individuals cluster together or separately.
 The first principal component separates B and b.
-But if you look at the heat map, the separation is not constant in the whole genome (you can navigate between your plots using the arrow buttons above the plot window in Rstudio).
+But if you look in the heat map, the separation is not constant in the whole genome.

 Each of the scaffolds has been retrieved from a different chromosome.
-We can test whether the differentiation between B and b is only seen in one of the scaffolds.
+Below, we can test whether the differentiation between B and b is only seen in one of the scaffolds.

 PopGenome to measure differentiation and diversity